rnsundareswara/Rashmi-Sundareswara/README.md

 ## 🌐 Public Contributions

 **Do LLMs translate like Humans?
-A small pilot study** I loved reading the modern but Spanish classic, "Love in the time of Cholera" by Gabriel Garcia Marquez - one of the great novels of the 20th century.
-The English translation was done by Edith Grossman.
+A small pilot study ** I loved reading the modern but Spanish classic, "Love in the time of Cholera" by Gabriel Garcia Marquez - one of the great novels of the 20th century.
+The English translation was done by Edith Grossman, who describes translating previous literature in one language into another as, "Translating is always a struggle, regardless of the author you're translating.
+You have to hear the original voice in a profound way, and then find the voice in English that best reflects that original.
+It's always difficult, challenging and immensely enjoyable.".
+I found myself re-reading passages that took my breath away and wondered how a translation could have this effect and if I would the original Spanish text would have had the same effect or greater.
+While that is a complex human phenomena to uncover, I also wondered if LLMs can translate that beautfiully.
+So, I decided on small pilot study.
+I took one of my fac

 **DARPA Quantum Benchmarking (QB-GSEE)**